fantin-mesny/amapec/README.md

 amapec -i /path/to/input_dir -o /path/to/output_dir -m retrained_model/model -t 40
 ```

-## Recommendation
+## Recommendations

-amapec was trained on structures computed with AlphaFold2 (`--max_template_date=2021-05-14 --preset=casp14`).
-We highly recommend to use as input protein structures that were computed after signal peptide removal.
+We highly recommend to use AMAPEC on protein structures that were predicted from mature sequences (after signal peptide removal).
-AlphaFold2 prediction with a signal peptide can considerably change the resulting structure, and subsequently, impact antimicrobial activity prediction.
+Structure prediction with a signal peptide can considerably affect protein geometries, and subsequently, impact antimicrobial activity prediction.
 For this reason, using effector structures downloaded from the AlphaFold database is not recommended.

-Since AlphaFold is computationally demanding and may be difficult to run on a large number of proteins, we recommend the use of [ESM-Fold](https://github.com/facebookresearch/esm), which according to our experience, predicts more confident and AlphaFold-similar structures than [OmegaFold](https://github.com/HeliXonProtein/OmegaFold).
+Since AlphaFold is computationally demanding and may be difficult to run on a large number of proteins, we recommend the use of [ESM-Fold](https://github.com/facebookresearch/esm) or alternatively, of [ColabFold](https://github.com/sokrypton/ColabFold).

 ## Contact